BSMRKRS/Controller-Support/docs/README.md

 - Choose host file
   - ax.py (for ax-12 servos and only python3 compatible)
   - RoboPi.py (for RoboPi hat servos and compatible with python2 & python3)
+  - Talon.py (for use w/ talons compatible w/ python2 & python3)

 ```bash
 cd host